linked-db/linked-ql/README.md

 <tr><td>
 <details name="features" open><summary>A SQL-native experience</summary>

-While it is surprisingly hard to find a tool that doesn't get in the way or, at least, treat hand-written SQL as the exception, Linked QL comes with a <ins>SQL-by-default default</ins>, and along with that, it gives you everything that makes it all the more compelling and delightful to just #usethelanguage!
+Whereas the typical database abstraction tool has hand-written SQL as the exception, Linked QL comes with a <ins>SQL-by-default</ins> philosophy, and along with that, everything that makes it all the more delightful to just #usethelanguage!

 ##### └ *Example 1:*